-As of this writing, Alyson and family are getting ready to take an extended – open ended trip with THE KIDS starting in Asia.
+As of this writing, Alyson’s family is getting ready to take an extended – open-ended trip with THE KIDS starting in Asia.

 Here is what Alyson had to say.

-“”Having children slowed us down for a while, but now the boys are 6 and 8.
-We think they are ready to leave on this adventure, round the world, indefinitely, and get a lot out of it, including an incredible education.
-Travelling with children will add a whole new dimension to the trip for us, seeing things through their eyes is magical.”
+“Having children slowed us down for a while, but now the boys are 6 and 8.
+We think they are ready to leave on this adventure around the world indefinitely and get a lot out of it, including an incredible education.
+Travelling with children will add a whole new dimension to the trip for us; seeing things through their eyes is magical.”
 And NO!
-They don’t have loads of money, they are doing it on the cheap: budget travel.””
+They don’t have loads of money; they are doing it on the cheap: budget travel.”

 Alyson and James have been working hard to meet their savings goals that will allow them to take their extended family trip.

-They have about another 6 months to meet that goal. (at the time of this writing in 2013)
+They have about another six months to meet that goal. (at the time of this writing in 2013)

 How have you prepared your sons for travel?

-From the day the boys were born, they’ve been hearing stories of our travels, playing with objects from all corners of the globe and seeing photos and films of amazing things.
+From the day the boys were born, they’ve heard stories of our travels, playing with objects from all corners of the globe and seeing photos and films of amazing things.

 “We’re going to the Himalayas” seems normal to them.

-It sounds silly but I made them watch The King and I before we went to Thailand just so they would be as blown away as I was to see real palaces and images of the king in the musical.
+It sounds silly, but I made them watch The King and I before we went to Thailand so that they would be as blown away as I was to see real palaces and images of the king in the musical.

 When your sons are old enough, do you want them to travel as you have been able to do?

-Well, yes, I’d like them to, but I think there is a danger in exposing them to the world so young, they may be “over it” by the time they are able to carry a 70L pack.
-They may think of it as “Mum and Dad’s thing” i.e.. uncool.
+Well, yes, I’d like them to, but I think there is a danger in exposing them to the world so young; they may be “over it” by the time they can carry a 70L pack.
+They may think of it as “Mum and Dad’s thing,” i.e. uncool.

 It’s something that actually worries me.

-I don’t want to spoil it for them but at this stage, the educational and fun benefits far outweigh any future issues.
+I don’t want to spoil it for them, but the educational and fun benefits far outweigh any future issues at this stage.

-I’m hoping they’ll be conquering the world through travel blogging while other kids are still in school.
+I’m hoping they’ll conquer the world through travel blogging while other kids are still in school.

 Off The Cuff Question